hmrc/tax-kalculator/README.md

 ## Using library

-To use this library you need to call the `Calculator` contstructor and pass in the values as per the following example:
+To use this library you need to call the `Calculator` constructor and pass in the values as per the following example:

 > The default values are working in Android (and other JVM) but currently do not seem to be present in iOS, so pass in the default values for now.
 >